muggy8/improbable/have-and-havenot/rM7jQact.md

 I made myself easily visible as I made my high-speed approach jumping from treetop to treetop.

-I missed the days where I only needed to have a  single instance of strengthen and a single instance of quicken active to move like this.
+I missed the days where I only needed to have a  single instance of Strengthen and a single instance of Quicken active to move like this.

 But my body just isn't what it used to be.

-Leaping off another branch, I was finally was able to make eye contact with the waterfall.
+Leaping off another branch, I was finally able to make eye contact with the waterfall.

-Investigation had been active since long before I reached the base of the mountain and I have yet to notice any active abilities yet.
+Investigation had been active since long before I reached the base of the mountain but I have yet to notice any active abilities.

 I was fully confident that my Sphere of Influence was larger than anyone else's here which means my detection radius should trump anyone else's as well.

-yet, I have yet to detect any attempts to attack me.
+But somehow, I have not detected any attempts to attack me yet.

 I landed on a branch and took another leap.

 Maybe I should wait for an ambush?

-After all, I didn't actually know where around the waterfall the elven colony was.
+After all, I didn't actually know where around the waterfall the elven base was.

-The elven territorial defenders would surely escort me to their base after surely.
+The elven territorial defenders would surely escort me to their base after.

 I landed on another branch and activated Defense before dropping down to the forest floor and began walking in the direction of the waterfall.

-The waterfall isn't much further than here and walking the rest of the way doesn't seem too bad.
+The waterfall isn't much further from here and walking the rest of the way doesn't seem too bad.

 I studied my environment as I walked and concluded that I was already in elven territory.

-There wasn't much shrubbery on the forest floor which allows makes the area walkable yet there are enough small bushes that defenders can easily use for ambush attacks.
+There wasn't much shrubbery on the forest floor which makes the area walkable yet there are enough small bushes that defenders can easily use them for ambush attacks.

 I was starting to understand why this location was highly prised by various tribes.